joaquin40/Airline-Passenger-Satisfaction-Classification/README.md

 ![](./images/roc.png)

 Conclusion: After training the models using 10-fold cross validation, all models performed well in predicting passenger with model.
-Overall the Boosting Decision tree model is the best classifier cwith the highest perforemance metrics.
+Overall the Boosting Decision tree model is the best classifier with the highest performance metrics.

 ## Dataset Airline passanger satisfaction